vivienneobrien/webpack5/README.md

 For some reason there was a bundle.js added to my global folder of this project.
 When I removed it the style.css base64 string started updating in my './dist' folder.

-The next problem I face is that even though I changed d publicPath: "./dist" to publicPath: "", it does not update in my index.html in my './dist' folder.
+The next problem I face is that even though I changed `publicPath: "./dist"`to `publicPath: ""`, it does not update in my index.html in my `'./dist'` folder.
 And when I remove the index.html from my global folder, run webpack and then check the file, it causes multiple error and is unusable.
-When I copy the path from './dist' it does not work but when I copy the global index.html path it does work but does not contain the css of my file.
+When I copy the path from `'./dist'` it does not work but when I copy the global `index.html` path it does work but does not contain the css of my file.
 This is true despite `[contenthash]` working for css.

 Here is a list of all [official webpack plugins](https://webpack.js.org/plugins/)